 When I’m shopping for relaxing gifts for mom, I look to gift ideas like this first.
-The miracle a heating pad can work on your shoulders and upper back is truly wondrous.
+The miracle a heating pad can work on your shoulders and upper back after a long day is truly wondrous.
 Any time you feel a little tense or pressure in your shoulders, heat the pads up and relax as the heat seeps into your tight muscles.
 I recommend pairing this gift with some scented sachets for optimal relaxation before bed – keep reading to see the ones I recommend!

 9. Tempur-Pedic Pillow

 A very important thing to focus on when stressed is your sleep schedule and habits – now, be honest with yourself: how comfortable and supportive is your pillow?
 If you wake up a lot in the middle of the night due to discomfort (or even if you don’t), it may be time to invest in a Tempur-Pedic pillow.
 I have one and I absolutely swear by it.
 It helps keep your neck and back properly aligned while you sleep since it follows the natural curve of your body.
 Having therapeutic support is very important; you don’t want to wake up in the morning with a crick in your neck, sore, and already feeling stressed or otherwise negative.
 Waking up calm and rested is a great way to combat stress, and this Tempur-Pedic pillow is absolutely worth the investment.
 Comes in four different sizes, including a special cooling feature in size medium.

 This one’s for the wine lovers out there – although, you COULD drink something else in the wine glass, but that’s not the point.
 Have you ever wanted to get in the shower or a hot bath but didn’t want to leave your drink of choice?
 With this wine holder, you can easily get clean while sipping you wine- I mean, “adult juice”.